broadinstitute/warp/pipelines/broad/internal/dna_seq/germline/single_sample/UltimaGenomics/BroadInternalUltimaGenomics.changelog.md

-# 1.2.0
+# 1.1.0
 2024-09-06 (Date of Last Commit)

-* Updated to GATK version 4.6.0.0.
+* Updated to GATK version 4.6.0.0
-* Minor changes to the output VCF at some sites due to the changes in HaplotyperCaller.
+* Minor changes to the output VCF at some sites due to the changes in HaplotyperCaller

 # 1.0.21
 2024-08-02 (Date of Last Commit)